antronerds/r2-tutorials/docs/Annotation_Analyses.md

     selected dataset is "Tumor Neuroblastoma public - Versteeg - 88 -
     MAS5.0 - u133p2".
 In the 'Select type of analysis'-box (3) select
-    "Relate 2 tracks", which can be found in the annotation subsection and press next.
+    "Relate 2 tracks", which can be found in the annotation subsection and press 'Next'.

     ![](_static/images/Annotation/AnnotationAnalyses_relatev1.png "Figure 1: Select relate two tracks")

     [**Figure 1: Select "Relate 2 tracks"**](_static/images/AnnotationAnalyses_relate.png)

 2. For the different tracks, make sure that you select a categorical one (which can be recognized by (cat)).
-Let"s investigate whether there is a relation between the neuroblastoma age-group (track=agegroup, flip point being 18 months at diagnosis) and the survival status (track=alive).
+We investigate whether there is a relation between the neuroblastoma age-group (track=agegroup, flip point being 18 months at diagnosis) and the survival status (track=alive).
 Select the 'XY' plot in the graph section.
-Then press next to generate the result.
+Then press 'Submit' to generate the result.

     ![](_static/images/Annotation/AnnotationAnalyses_adjustv1.png "Figure 2: Select Selecting categorical tracks")